GenXProject/GenX.jl/docs/src/Tutorials/Getting_Started.md

 # Tutorial 0: Getting Started

-Welcome to the GenX tutorials!
-In the following tutorials, we outline some important features of GenX and how to run them.

-Running these notebooks follows similar steps to those in the [GenX documentation](https://genxproject.github.io/GenX/dev/how_to_run_genx).
 In this tutorial, we go through setting up GenX on Jupyter and navigating to the `Tutorials` file from there.

 First, as in the documentation, open a terminal window on your computer and navigate to GenX.
 Then, navigate to Julia and open a project using the command `julia --project=.`.